spikedoanz/spikedoanz.github.io/content/secret/syndex-draft.md

     - TODO: RAG
     - TODO: Recommendation

+## 8. Dual private / public use
+For private use, syndex is a lightweight protocol for platform agnostic bookmarking -- think Obsidian Markdown vs whatever Notion has

+For public use, syndex is a dream for sharers.
+They can expose their RSS feeds and enable others to fork, merge, and manipulate the bookmark collections.
+This opens up possibilities like building search engines across community syndexes.

-## 8. Community managed syndexes
+## 9. Community managed syndex
-- Software that lets people merge two syndexes automatically would be interesting:
+Software that lets people merge two syndexes automatically would be interesting:
 - Deduplication.
 - PRs as the system to insert new bookmarks.
 - Train a model to learn how to do PRs -> Autofiltering preference model?